-- WHY CARE ABOUT BURMA?
+- WHY CARE ABOUT MYANMAR?

 - WHO WE ARE

-In eastern Burma half a million internally displaced persons live in the cross-fire of the world's longest on-going civil conflict, and women face grave risks giving birth.
-Surveys conducted by CPI local partners showed that the vast majority of women gave birth at home without a trained attendant, and fewer that five percent had access to emergency obstetric care.
+In eastern Myanmar half a million internally displaced persons live in the cross-fire of the world's longest on-going civil conflict, and women face grave risks giving birth.
+Surveys conducted by CPI 's local partners showed that the vast majority of women gave birth at home without a trained attendant, and fewer that five percent had access to emergency obstetric care.

-The MOM Project brought high quality maternal health care to mothers, families and communities, rather than requiring people to travel to clinics or providers, which can be extremely challenging in isolated and conflic-affected regions.
-The MOM Project's innovative, mobile, community-based approach to reproductive health has been replicated in other conflict-affected and underserved areas of Burma — providing a groundbreaking model that could be adapted to similarly affected communities around the world.
+The MOM Project brought high quality maternal health care to mothers, families and communities, rather than requiring people to travel to clinics or providers, which can be extremely challenging in isolated and conflict-affected regions.
+The MOM Project's innovative, mobile, community-based approach to reproductive health has been replicated in other underserved areas of Burma — providing a groundbreaking model that could be adapted to similarly affected communities around the world.